One of the financial concerns of every couple is saving for their kid’s college education. Some end up making excuses why they shouldn’t, among them:

 Children learn from their parents.
 They are an extension of their parents by their words, thoughts, and actions.
 How then can not saving for college promote responsibility??

-In fact, it might have the opposite effect– it can promote your irresponsibility.
+It might have the opposite effect— it can promote your irresponsibility.

 By saving for college, you instill in them the responsibility to do the same for your grandchildren and the generations to come.